INFSYS 3848 / INFSYS 6828

 Junior/Senior standing or permission of department chair.

 Arguably, Information Security (InfoSec) is currently one of the most critical issues facing individuals, organizations, governments, and society.
-Media reports are replete with breaches of information security and the adverse consequences for all stakeholders involved.
-Thus, demand for InfoSec professionals who understand the managerial and technical aspects of InfoSec is growing.
+Media reports are replete with breaches of information security and the adverse consequences for all stakeholders involved from across the globe.
+Thus, demand for InfoSec professionals who understand the managerial and technical aspects of InfoSec is growing and there's a severe shortage of cybersecurity talent around the world.
 However, InfoSec is a rather vast field and includes a plethora of management and technical areas.
 Students or professionals seeking an entry into this field are often overwhelmed by its vastness.
 In a broad sense, InfoSec is both a management issue and a technological issue.
 Thus, it is critical that students think about it from both perspectives and develop their skills at their intersection.

 The purpose of this course is to two-fold.
 First, it provides an overview or a survey of the vast field of InfoSec.
 The goal is to make students aware of the fundamentals of InfoSec and the various facets represented under this umbrella term.
 Specifically, the course enables students to apply principles of InfoSec to organizational settings.
 Second, the course provides students a foundation in the technical aspects related to InfoSec.
 Specifically, the course provides basic technical knowledge and background that should enable students to continue developing their InfoSec skills beyond this course.
 Thus, this course provides a foundation in the management of information security and at the same time provides a technical introduction to InfoSec with the hope that students will pursue both areas vigorously and practice at the intersection of management and technology.